wso2/docs-is/en/docs/guides/mfa/2fa-email-otp.md

         <subject>WSO2 IS Email OTP</subject>
         <body>
             Hi,
-            Please use this one time password {OTPCode} to sign-in to your application.
+            Please use this one-time password {OTPCode} to sign in to your application.
         </body>
         <footer>
             Best Regards,